s-xync/mern-authenticate/README.md

 #### Test Email: test@test.com
 #### Test Password: test123

-This is a simple authentication based on email/password.
+This is a simple authentication app based on email/password.
 The email is verified using OTP.
 JWT is used as authentication mechanism.

 The app uses React for the frontend.
 The app uses Express, MongoDB for the backend.